aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/capability.md

 ## Struct `LinearCap`

 A linear version of a capability token.
-This can be used if an acquired capability should be enforced to be used only once for an authorization.
+This can be used if an acquired capability should be enforced<br/> to be used only once for an authorization.

 <pre><code>struct LinearCap&lt;Feature&gt; has drop<br/></code></pre>